 You make money when the value of the stock or other security declines.
 It is an advanced trading strategy experienced investors, and traders, use to make money from a company's misfortune.

-Do you want to know more about the Short-Selling trading strategy?
-Then keep reading this blog.
-Learn about what Short Selling is, who does it, how it works, the benefits and risks, the best brokers offering this service, and the steps to execute Short-Selling in Australia.
+In this blog, learn about what short selling is, who does it, how it works, the benefits and risks, the best brokers offering this service, and the steps to execute short-selling in Australia.

 1. What Is Short Selling?

-Short Selling is an investment strategy where you make money when the stock's value decreases.
-This technique is only available to selected ASX retail investors.
+Short selling is an investment strategy where you make money when the stock's value decreases.
 Large investment firms, hedge fund managers, institutional investors, and portfolio managers use it to hedge against the risks of a market recession.

 The main objective of shorting a stock is speculating on overvalued companies, a shrinking sector, an overhyped business, a falling market, or companies with a prolonged share price run-up.